-The Institute for Healthcare Policy and Innovation (IHPI) is introducing the IHPI - HSR Summer Student Fellowship and Internship Program for summer 2017.
+The Institute for Healthcare Policy and Innovation (IHPI) is happy to offer the second year of our IHPI/HSR Summer Student Fellowship and Internship Program for summer 2018.
 The program is open to non-Medical School master and doctoral students.
-The IHPI – HSR Summer Student Fellowship and Internship program provides stipends for graduate students to conduct summer research projects focusing on health services research or health policy.
+The IHPI/HSR Summer Student Fellowship and Internship program provides graduate students with a stipend of $4,500 to conduct summer research projects focusing on health service research or health policy.
 This 10-week program is designed to engage students with IHPI faculty members outside of their academic unit for a mutually agreed upon research project.
-Students participating in the program will have the opportunity to partake in a variety of educational activities related to health services research, and will engage with U-M leaders in this field.
+Students participating in the program will have the opportunity to engage with U-M leaders, partake in a variety of educational activities, and participate in a poster presentation hosted by IHPI.

-This is a competitive internship/fellowship and not all applicants will receive a $4,500 stipend.
+This is a competitive fellowship/internship and not all applicants will receive a stipend.
 Should an applicant not receive funding and still wish to participate with a faculty member, it will be up to the faculty member to determine the participation level.

 AcademyHealth defines health services research (HSR) as “…the science of study that determines what works, for whom, at what cost, and under what circumstances.
 It studies how our health system works, how to support patients and providers in choosing the right care, and how to improve health through care delivery.”